Sell USDINR; target of 63.40 - 63.35: ICICI Direct

 Debt market

-Government bonds fell, as an additional market borrowing plan and rising crude oil prices continued to hurt the mood, even as traders awaited the auction of the new 10 - year note today • The GoI benchmark 6.79 % 2027 bond yield rose to 7.33 % from 7.32 % in the previous session • Yield on the US 10 - year benchmark bond was steady at 2.4 5 % in the previous session.Forex (US$/INR)
+Government bonds rose as new 10 - year bond started trading while the government sold less debt than planned.
+S ale of sovereign debt quotas for foreign investors by state administration would remain in focus • The GoI benchmark 6.79 % 2027 bond yield declined to 7.
+29 % from 7.33 % in the previous session • Yield on the US 10 - year benchmark bond rose to 2.4 8 % from 2.45% in the previous session.Forex (US$/INR)

-The rupee rose to a near 30 - month high against the US$, shrugging off a likely central bank intervention, as a strong Euro amid higher quota for FIIs in corporate bonds • The US$ is headed for a fourth straight week of losses even as major currencies continue to enjoy the dollar weakness.
-However, the JPY lost yesterday against the US$ while the euro continued to gain against most currencies.
-Today’s employment data holds cue s for the US$, as a lower reading could further fire the Euro.Strategy
+The rupee logged its biggest weekly rise in five months against the dollar, helped by foreign fund inflows and a broad US$ weakness • US$ rose slightly against major currencies as Euro witnessed profit booking while slightly higher US December manufacturing payrolls data supported dollar gains.
+December non - farm payrolls were lower at 148000 against previously 1 90000 rolls.
+JPY continue to lo se against most majors as divergent monetary policies le d to JPY being dumped while waning risk concerns could see further weakness in JPY.Strategy

-In the currency futures market, the near month dollar - rupee January contract on the NSE was at 63.56.
-The January contract open interest increased 2.
-01 % from the previous day • February contract US$INR ended at 63.76.
-Open interest increased 4.01 % in the previous session • We expect the US$ to meet resistance at higher levels.
+In the currency futures market, the near month dollar - rupee January contract on the NSE was at 63.
+52. The January contract open interest declined 5.64 % from the previous day • February contract US$INR ended at 6 3.
+72. Open interest increased 2.21 % in the previous session • We expect the US$ to meet resistance at higher levels.
 Utilise the up side in the pair to go short on the US$INR.

 Intra-day strategy